DiUS/pact-workshop-jvm/README.md

 # Example JVM project for the Pact workshop

+This workshop is setup with a number of steps that can be run through.
+Each step is in a branch, so to run through a step of the workshop just check out the branch for that step (i.e. `git checkout step1`).

 This project has 3 components, a consumer project and two service providers, one Dropwizard and one Springboot service that the consumer will interaction with.